Haden Hill House Museum and Haden Old Hall

 Haden Hill House Museum in Cradley Heath is a late Victorian gentleman's residence furnished in period style, surrounded by 55 acres of award winning parkland.

-Haden Old Hall is semi-detached to the Victorian house.
+Haden Old Hall is almost semi-detached to the Victorian house.
 It is often known as the 'Tudor Hall' but it is neither Tudor or a Hall!
 The name Hall would suggest a medieval origin as medieval manor houses were called halls, even if the buildings were rebuilt later and simply retained the name.
 However we know that Haden Hall or any earlier building on site was not a manor house or home of a lord of the manor.
-The Hall was probably originally built around the late 1600s as the home of the; a moderately wealthy farming family.
+The Hall was probably originally built around the late 1600s as the home of a moderately wealthy farming family.
 We know they were buying up pockets of land locally to rent out.
 The Haden family were part of the 'middling sort', wealthy but not rich.
 In the late 1600s they began to call themselves gentlemen as the family wealth and status grew.
 Architectural evidence suggests that the hall was later split into two farm dwellings.
 By the time Mr Haden-Best inherited in the 1870s he wished to build a new house to live in.
 The Old Hall has been rebuilt and restored many times over its lifetime and what you see today is largely a copy of the building which once stood there.
 We don't know how much of the historic fabric remains.

 We believe Mr Haden-Best intended to eventually demolish the old hall and build an extension to the Victorian house in its place, but this never happened.